reflectoring/reflectoring.github.io/_posts/book-reviews/2019-11-13-book-review-clean-code.md

 ---
 title: "Book Review: Clean Code"
 categories: [book-reviews]
-date: 2019-11-13 06:00:00 +1100
+date: 2019-11-19 06:00:00 +1100
-modified: 2019-11-13 06:00:00 +1100
+modified: 2019-11-19 06:00:00 +1100
 excerpt: "Everyone is talking about Clean Code, so I finally took the time to read it.
 So here's my review of Uncle Bob's 'Clean Code'."
 image:
-  teaser: /assets/img/teasers/shape-up-1200x628.png
+  teaser: /assets/img/covers/clean-code-teaser.jpg
-  opengraph: /assets/img/teasers/shape-up-1200x628-branded.png
+  opengraph: /assets/img/covers/clean-code-teaser.jpg
 ---

 ## TL;DR: Read this Book, when...

 * you're new to programming and want to learn some coding best practices
 * you're a coding veteran and want to confirm your own coding best practices
-* you met a "Clean Code" fanatic and want to check if the book really is as black-and-white as they are preaching (this was my main reason to read it)
+* you met a "Clean Code" fanatic and want to check out if the book really is as black-and-white as they are preaching (this was my main reason to read it)

 ## Overview

 I guess "Clean Code" by Robert C. Martin doesn't need an introduction.
 I knew the book well before I read it.
-Even though I'm quite satisfied with my own coding best practices, I read it to confirm my coding practices and to be able to discuss about it with any fanatic "Clean Code" disciple I happen to meet.
+Even though I'm quite comfortable with my own coding best practices, I read it to confirm my coding practices and to be able to discuss it with any fanatic "Clean Code" disciple I happen to meet.

-The book contains mostly small, easily digestable chapters, which get (a lot) longer and (a lot) more tiring towards the end of the book.
+The book contains mostly small and easily digestible chapters, which get (a lot) longer and (a lot) more tiring towards the end of the book.
 It uses Java for most code examples and even some Java-specific frameworks in the discussions, so you get the most of it if you're familiar with Java.

 The book starts with isolated coding practices around naming and functions and becomes more broad and general in the end, discussing systems, concurrency and code smells.